History of High Street Surgery Practice

 Dr Elvire Feeney retired on the first of April 2019 having worked with us for 18 years.
 Elvire brought a unique set of skills to our practice providing Homeopathy and Hypnosis for our patients.
 These alternative treatments helped countless patients when conventional medicine had not worked.
 Elvire was also an approved GPST Trainer /Educational Supervisor and guided her first trainee to a distinction in the MRCGP exams in 2007 .
 This was a wonderful achievement for our small Highland practice and was the result of Elvire's excellent training .
 During Elvire's 18 years in High Street /Glen Mor she provided the very best of care for our patients and repeatedly went the extra mile to help our patients.
 Her good humour and chat is missed by her colleagues and staff alike .
 We were extremely lucky to have such a wonderful and hard working GP as our partner for all those years .
 Elvire has many outside interests and contiues to keep fit and active .
 We thank Elvire for all her hard work and huge contribution to our practice and wish her a long healthy and happy retirement.

 Dr Becky Weir joined us as a partner in August 2018 having worked as a locum for several months.
-Becky brings a wealth of experience having woked as a GP locum in Lochaber and the Belford hospital for over 10 years.
+Becky brings a wealth of experience having worked as a GP in Edinburgh before moving to Lochaber.
+She worked as locum in several Practices in Lochaber and in the Belford hospital for over 7 years.
 We are delighted to have Becky in our team and she has already made many positive contributions to our practice.
 Becky is a very fit and active person and has a special interest in Lifestyle Medicine and Low Carb living .

 Dr Craig Macmillan went to New Zealand in 2018 and we are delighted to welcome Craig back to Glen Mor in Oct 2019.